Nanotechnology is science, engineering, and technology conducted at the nanoscale, which is about 1 to 100 nanometers.

 Nanoscience and nanotechnology involve the ability to see and to control individual atoms and molecules.
 Everything on Earth is made up of atoms—the food we eat, the clothes we wear, the buildings and houses we live in, and our own bodies.

 But something as small as an atom is impossible to see with the naked eye.
 In fact, it’s impossible to see with the microscopes typically used in a high school science classes.
-The microscopes needed to see things at the nanoscale were invented relatively recently—about 30 years ago.
+The microscopes needed to see things at the nanoscale were invented in the early 1980s.

 Once scientists had the right tools, such as the scanning tunneling microscope (STM) and the atomic force microscope (AFM), the age of nanotechnology was born.